Lessons for Sincere Musicians

 Whether STUDYING an established musical idiom or INNOVATING your own personal musical language, a visceral connection to musical resonance and creative flow is imperative.

-explore the elements of form from an open and creative mindset
+explore the elements of form with an open and creative mindset

 develop spontaneous ideas with clarity and intention